tt-econ/wreckitreg/README.md

 ## Description

-A Stata package to ["wreck"](https://movies.disney.com/wreck-it-ralph) any regression with a variable being transformed according to log(+1) or IHS (when there are zeros in the data) by applying a scaling factor on the transformed variable to achieve an arbitrary coefficient.
+A Stata package to ["wreck"](https://movies.disney.com/wreck-it-ralph) any regression with a variable being transformed according to log(+1) or IHS (when there are zeros or negative values in the data) by applying a scaling factor on the transformed variable to achieve an arbitrary coefficient or semi-elasticity estimate.

 ## Requirements